Pioneer SX-1980

 The Pioneer SX-1980 is an AM/FM radio receiver that Pioneer Corporation introduced in 1978, to be matched with the HPM series of speakers.
-It is rated at a staggering 270 watts RMS per channel into 8 ohms, both channels driven.
-However, in the September 1978 issue of the magazine Audio, Leonard Feldman performed a specification test on the SX-1980 and concluded that the rating of 270 watts RMS per channel was too conservative.
-He stated in his report:
+It was rated at 270 watts RMS per channel into 8 ohms, both channels driven.
+However, in the September 1978 issue of the magazine Audio, Leonard Feldman performed a specification test on the SX-1980 and stated in his report:

 Though the new [IHF mandated] "Dynamic Headroom" measurement is specified in dB, it should be mentioned that based upon the short-term signal used to measure the 2.3 dB headroom of this amplifier, it was producing nearly 460 watts of short-term power under these test conditions!

 At an official rating of 270 watts RMS per channel into 8 ohms with a measured 2.3 dB dynamic headroom, this makes the SX-1980 Pioneer's most powerful receiver, as well as being one of the most powerful receivers ever manufactured in the world, to date.
 It was also tested in the December 1978 issue of Stereo Review.
 Some results were:

 With both channels driving 8-ohm loads at 1,000 Hz, the outputs clipped at 300 watts per channel (IHF clipping headroom equals 0.46 dB).
 The dynamic headroom was 0.63 dB. ...
 The distortion at 1,000 Hz was nearly unmeasurable at any power level.
 It was no more than 0.003% from 0.1 to 100 watts output, rose to 0.0045% between 200 and 290 watts, and reached its maximum of 0.008% at 300 watts, just before clipping occurred.
 The intermodulation distortion (IM) was about 0.03% at most power levels up to 100 watts and reached 0.045% at 300 watts.

 The SX-1980 is 22 inch wide, 19.5 inch deep, and 8.25 inch high, and weighs 78 lb.
 The case, like the Pioneer HPM-100, has a fine-grain, walnut veneer finish.
 It has a pair of large die-cast aluminium heatsinks, located at the sides towards the back, in order to dissipate the immense heat that the receiver can generate.
 The receiver had 12 Field Effect Transistors (FETs), 11 Integrated Circuits (ICs), 130 transistors and 84 diodes.
 Its retail price in 1978 was US$1295.
 According to the CPI inflation calculator, that would equate to about US$5,450 in 2021.
 The SX-1980 is known for its total harmonic distortion (THD) rating of less than 0.03% at rated power, which is much less than the 1–10% commonly used today.
 The build quality is also higher than average.
 The unit compares favorably in side-by-side tests with newer large receivers.
 With a rated power consumption of 1400 volt-amperes or nearly 1000 watts, it would consume a fair amount of the power a standard 15-amp, 120-volt (North America) circuit can safely deliver.